 Majorettes then literally crossed my path on my way to a restaurant.
 There was an older policeman who made me stop my car to allow them to pass.
 So I watched them long enough to become interested.
 Fate is sometimes quite determined, isn’t it?

 Their rehearsals have proved to be a good training ground for me in rhythmics and dance-photo basics thanks to the years I have regularly attended them.
 I have shot officially at many local competitions, national, international and European championships which widened the circle of my fans and friends and broadened my experience.

 And that about sums up my photographic roots.

 In terms of photographic training, aside from several short courses and workshops I have no formal qualifications but it would be arrogant of me to state that I was self-thought.
 This would be dismissive to all the authors of books I read and all the courses I attended and watched on Internet.

-Although it is always a great pleasure and excitement to take pictures at opening nights, dress rehearsals or capture dance competitions, I take the same if not slightly greater satisfaction in crafting professional photographs shot offstage, during studio rehearsals, at the dancer’s favourite place etc. It gives me an otherwise impossible opportunity.
+Although it is always a great pleasure and excitement to take pictures at dress rehearsals, opening nights or capture dance competitions, I take the same if not slightly greater satisfaction in crafting professional photographs shot offstage, during studio rehearsals, at the dancer’s favourite place etc. It gives me an otherwise impossible opportunity.
 It allows me to learn something more about the person I photograph.
 It may seem unnecessary but to me it’s substantial in a way similar to taking a light-meter reading.

 I‘m passionate about dance and I can afford to shoot some projects and dancers just for the love of it.
 Write and tell me about your idea and don’t hesitate to take this opportunity.